iwoj/Splint/README.txt

 On Mac OS X just double-click the "Install (Mac)" file.

-On all other platforms, copy the , launch Terminal, go to the directory where you found this README file and run:
+On all other platforms, copy src/<platform>/gimp/menurc to your gimp preferences directory.
+For example, on Linux:

-  cp -R gimp/* "~/Library/Application Support/Gimp/"
+  cp src/Linux/gimp/menurc ~/.gimp-2.6

 Illustrator -> Inkscape